Iranians in France: Terminology

 French-Iranian is used interchangeably with French-Persian, partly due to the fact that, in the Western world, Iran was known as "Persia".
 On the Nowruz of 1935, Reza Shah Pahlavi asked foreign delegates to use the term Iran, the endonym of the country used since the Sasanian Empire, in formal correspondence.
-Since then the use of the word "Iran" has become more common in the Western countries.
-This also changed the usage of the terms for Iranian nationality, and the common adjective for citizens of Iran changed from "Persian" to "Iranian".
+Since then, usage of the term "Iran" has become more common in Western countries.
+Therefore, the term used to refer to citizens of Iran changed from "Persian" to "Iranian".
 In 1959, the government of Mohammad Reza Shah Pahlavi, Reza Shah Pahlavi's son, announced that both "Persia" and "Iran" could officially be used interchangeably.
 However the issue is still debated today.

-There is a tendency among French-Iranians to categorize themselves as "Persian" rather than "Iranian", mainly to dissociate themselves from the Islamic regime of Iran which is in charge since 1979 Revolution and the negativity associated with it, and also to distinguish themselves as being of Persian ethnicity, which comprise about 65% of Iran's population.
+There is a tendency among French-Iranians to categorize themselves as "Persian" rather than "Iranian", mainly to dissociate themselves from the Islamic regime of Iran which has been in charge since the 1979 Revolution and the negativity associated with it, and also to distinguish themselves as being of Persian ethnicity, which comprise about 65% of Iran's population.
 While the majority of British-Iranians come from Persian backgrounds, there is a significant number of non-Persian Iranians such as Azerbaijanis and Kurds within the British-Iranian community, leading some scholars to believe that the label "Iranian" is more inclusive, since the label "Persian" excludes non-Persian minorities.
 The Collins English Dictionary uses a variety of similar and overlapping definitions for the terms "Persian" and "Iranian".

 History

 Early history

-Iranians from within the modern-day or previous borders of disestablished Iranian empires have a relatively long history in France.
+Iranians from within the modern-day or previous borders of disestablished Iranian states have a relatively long history in France.
 Jean Althen (Hovhannès Althounian), a Persian-Armenian agronomist from Nakhchivan, is known to have introduced madder to southern France in the 1750s.
-A statue of him was erected in Avignon expressing the city's gratefulness to him.
-The emergence of a genuine Iranian community in France can perhaps be traced back to 1855-6, when Farrok Khan Ḡaffārī, Amīn-al-Molk, later Amīn-al-Dawla was sent to Paris as the shah's envoy.
+A statue of him was erected in Avignon expressing the city's gratitude for him.
+The emergence of a genuine Iranian community in France can perhaps be traced back to 1855-6, when Farrokh Khan Ḡaffārī, Amīn-ol-Molk, later Amīn-ol-Dawleh was sent to Paris as the shah's envoy.
 During his embassy, a group of forty-two Persian students, who became known as les enfants de Perse (Thieury, p.
-39) and who were chosen mostly from the graduates of the recently founded Dar al-fonūn, were sent to France.
+39) and who were chosen mostly from the graduates of the recently founded Dar ol-fonūn, were sent to France.
 Meanwhile, in the course of the latter part of the 19th century, the Persian upper classes gradually began to send their sons to Europe and especially to France to pursue higher studies.